stdword/logseq13-full-house-plugin/docs/reference__configuring.md

 <!-- panels:end -->

-### Restricting the rendering: as View or as Template only
+### Restricting the rendering: as View or as Template only :id=restricting-rendering
 Use optional `template-list-as` property to do that.

 <!-- panels:start -->